AWS GuardDuty

 Configuring AWS GuardDuty to Work with D3 SOAR

-If your login user is ready to use (no policy configure needed), please follow the steps below to get your access Key and secret key.
+If the login user is ready to use (no policy configure needed), follow the steps below to obtain the access key and secret key.

-If you want to configure an account with limited API access, please follow the Create Policy > Create User > Access Key and Secret Key to get keys.
+To configure an account with limited API access, follow Create Policy > Create User > Access Key and Secret Key to obtain keys.

 Click the account icon at the top right corner, then click Security Credentials.